Rate relief for small businesses

 In October 2013, the government introduced a temporary measure for unoccupied new build properties.

-The 18 month period includes the initial 3 or 6 month exemption and so properties may, if unoccupied, be exempt from non-domestic rates for between an extra 12 to 15 months.
+The 18 month period includes the initial three or six month exemption and so properties may, if unoccupied, be exempt from non-domestic rates for between an extra 12 to 15 months.

 If your property is a "listed" building, you will also be exempt from paying rates if it is empty and unoccupied.